AI

 A RAG system that is 85% accurate but easy to use will beat one that is 95% accurate but frustrating.
 Here is how to design AI systems that non-technical users actually adopt.

-Your data science team just demoed a RAG system with 95% accuracy.
+Picture this: a data science team demos a RAG system with 95% accuracy.
 Everyone’s excited.
 Six months later, nobody’s using it.

 This happens constantly.
-I’ve watched companies pour resources into technically brilliant RAG systems for business users, only to see adoption crater within weeks.
-The pattern is always the same: great accuracy numbers in testing, terrible usage numbers in production.
+Companies pour real resources into technically brilliant systems for business users, only to see adoption crater within weeks.
+The pattern never changes: great accuracy numbers in testing, terrible usage numbers in production.

-Here’s what took me years to understand at Tallyfy.
-Technical excellence and business success are two completely different things when it comes to AI systems.
+What took me years to understand at Tallyfy: technical excellence and business success are two completely different things when it comes to AI systems.

 Why accuracy isn’t enough

 The AI industry obsesses over accuracy metrics.
 Benchmarks, evaluation datasets, retrieval precision scores.
 All important for technical teams.
-None of it matters if your operations manager will not open the tool.
+None of it matters if your operations manager won’t open the tool.

-Research on AI adoption factors found that perceived usefulness, trust, and effort expectancy predict whether people actually use AI systems.
+A ScienceDirect study on AI adoption found that perceived usefulness, trust, and effort expectancy predict whether people actually use AI systems.
 Notice what’s missing from that list?
 Accuracy.

 A system that gets the right answer 85% of the time but feels intuitive will get used daily.
-A system that’s right 95% of the time but makes users think too hard sits abandoned.
+One that’s right 95% of the time but makes users think too hard sits abandoned.
+UX research backs this up: adoption rates improve substantially when you focus on experience design.
 This isn’t theory.
-Studies show that user adoption rates can improve substantially when you focus on experience design.

 The disconnect happens because technical teams build for themselves.
-They understand vector databases, embedding models, and retrieval strategies.
-Your sales director does not.
-She needs to find customer history fast, understand why the system is showing her these results, and trust that she will not look stupid using AI recommendations in front of clients.
+They understand vector databases, embedding models, retrieval strategies.
+Your sales director doesn’t.
+She needs to find customer history fast, understand why the system is surfacing these results, and trust that she won’t look stupid using AI recommendations in front of clients.
+Different requirements entirely.

 Non-technical users bring different mental models to AI tools.
-They are not thinking about retrieval accuracy or semantic search.
-They are thinking about their job and whether this new tool makes it easier or harder.
+They’re not thinking about retrieval accuracy or semantic search.
+They’re thinking about their job and whether this new tool makes it easier or harder.

 Trust through transparency

-Here’s where it gets interesting.
-Research on AI transparency and trust found something counterintuitive: transparency increases both trust and discomfort simultaneously.
+I find this part genuinely fascinating, and probably a little counterintuitive.
+Research on AI transparency and trust found something unexpected: transparency increases both trust and discomfort at the same time.
 When you show users how AI reaches conclusions, some people trust it more because they can verify the reasoning.
 Others trust it less because they see the limitations.

 This is actually good.

-The discomfort means people understand what they are working with.
+The discomfort means people understand what they’re working with.
 They develop appropriate trust rather than blind faith.
-For RAG systems for business users handling important decisions, you want users who verify and think critically about AI suggestions.
+For systems handling important decisions, you want users who verify and think critically about AI suggestions.

-But you need to make verification effortless.
-I’ve seen systems that technically show sources but bury them three clicks deep or display them in formats nobody wants to read.
-That’s transparency theater.
-Real transparency means the source and reasoning are immediately visible without breaking the user’s flow.
+Some systems technically show sources but bury them three clicks deep or display them in formats nobody reads.
+Transparency theater.
+Real transparency means the source and the reasoning are immediately visible without breaking the user’s flow.

 Think about how you present information.
 Instead of just showing an AI-generated summary, show: the three most relevant documents, the specific paragraphs that informed the answer, when those documents were last updated, and who in the organization can provide more context.
-That’s not more complexity - that’s giving users the information they need to feel confident.
+That’s not more complexity.
+That’s giving users what they need to feel confident acting on what they find.

 Want to know the biggest predictor of AI tool failure?
 It’s not accuracy, cost, or technical capability.